 A Scuba Diver’s Travel Guide to the Bora Bora Island Paradise

 Part and parcel of French Polynesia, Bora Bora measures approximately 11.31 square miles.
 Luxury resorts and hotel conglomerates have taken over the land – albeit in a tasteful way – and offer a wide variety of activities.
 Foremost among them is scuba diving.
+And after the fun activities, you could go back to return to your room and play some fun sports betting games via Ufabet168 and make a bit of money to help you with the expenses.

 Settle in at the Sofitel Bora Bora Marara Beach and Private Island